 Also known as Cephalopod, Reef Cuttlefish.

-Found on coral and rocky reefs.
-Colour variations for camouflage to deter predators.
+Found in both shallow to deeper waters of coral and rocky reefs.
+Colourful visual displays, for camouflage to deter predators and when mating.

 They feed on crustaceans and fish.